skaldlabs/skald/README.md

     </a>
 </p>

-# Skald: The API platform for building AI-native apps
+# Skald: The open-source RAG API

 With Skald you don't need to implement RAG ever again.
 Push context to our API, and get chat, search, document generation and more out of the box.